Fiji Fishing Seasons

 The wet season is typically between November and May, otherwise known as Fiji’s “summer”, where temperatures are higher, but that comes with high humidity and rainfall.
 It’s also the cyclone season during this time where high winds are more frequent.

 In either season, the weather is often pleasant enough to be out on the water.
-However, expect less fishing days in the summer when you’re more likely to experience high winds.
+However, expect fewer fishing days in the summer when you’re more likely to experience high winds.
 If you are wanting to experience reef fishing, or are not targeting a particular game fish, then Fiji’s winter season would be the best time to come and cast a line.
 If you are targeting your dream trophy fish then take a look at the peak seasons listed below.